-Our consultation fee in Atlanta is $75 (applicable towards your surgical procedure).
+Our consultation fee in Atlanta is $100 to meet Dr Okoro, or $50 for his Physician Assistant (fees are applicable towards your surgical procedure).
 Yes, the fee is actually deducted from your surgical fee.
 Please read important information below.

 And why a “free consultation” is not necessarily in your best interest.

 1) We believe that in consulting with a professional – as with all things in life – “you get what you pay for.”

 If You Pay Nothing, You Receive Nothing of Value